 4.2 Each student is responsible for making timely and complete disclosures and specific requests regarding accommodations to meet his or her particular needs so as to provide an appropriate response.
-Requests for accommodations should be made at least eight weeks prior to the date needed to avoid delays, which could affect participation in a program, service, or activity.
+Requests for accommodations should be made as soon as possible.
+To ensure accommodations are in place by the date needed, it is recommended that requests be made at least 6 weeks prior.

-4.3 Each student seeking accommodations based on a disability must submit current documentation prepared by a qualified professional verifying the student's disability and any limitations.
+4.3 Each student seeking accommodations based on a disability must submit current documentation prepared by a qualified professional verifying the student’s disability and functional limitations due to the disability.
+Documentation should contain the nexus between the request and the limitations caused by the disability.
 Students submitting incomplete information may be asked to provide additional verifying documentation.
 Students may be required to participate in additional evaluations needed to determine eligibility for an accommodation or what constitutes an appropriate accommodation.

 4.4 Students with disabilities must abide by the Code of Student Conduct (POL11.35.01) in the same manner as all students.